 Allergy-associated pink eye may disappear completely, either when the allergy is treated with antihistamines, or when the allergen is removed.
-Your doctor may recommend you use one or more of the following:
+So, the first line of treatment is allergen removal.
+This may include things like wearing a hat outside and washing your face frequently during allergy season.
+Your doctor also may recommend you use one or more of the following:

 - Ocular (topical) decongestants: These medicines reduce redness by constricting small blood vessels in the eye.
 They are not recommended for long-term use.
 Using these drops for more than a few days can actually worsen symptoms.

 - Ocular (topical) antihistamines: These medicines reduce redness, swelling, and itching by blocking the actions of histamine, the chemical that causes these symptoms of allergy.
 They are available both over-the-counter and by prescription.

 - Ocular (topical) lubricants: People with allergic conjunctivitis often don’t produce enough tears which make symptoms worse.
 Lubricant drops can be used hourly if needed.